Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_19_structs/mat_19.md

 3. Pass by const reference for efficiency
 4. Use `->` for pointers to structs
 5. Structs make code more organized and maintainable

+---

+## Closing Story

+"This changes everything!"
+Tian said, looking at his clearance system.
+Instead of ten separate arrays, he now had one clean Clearance struct array holding all related data together.

+Kuya Miguel nodded.
+"That's the power of grouping.
+Name, age, purpose, fee, status: all bundled as one logical unit.
+One clearance object, not five disconnected pieces of data."

+Tian practiced passing structs to functions, using const reference for read-only efficiency, regular reference for modifications, and the arrow operator for pointers.
+"And I can create arrays of structs, return structs from functions, even nest structs inside other structs."

+"Exactly!
+Structs let you model real-world entities.
+A resident isn't just a name and an age: it's a complete package of information.
+Now imagine if that resident also has an address with street, barangay, city."

+Tian's eyes widened.
+"Nested structs!"

+"That's next.
+Building complex structures from simple building blocks."

 **Next Lesson:** Nested Structs and Complex Data Structures